Can Police Search My Car Without A Warrant?

-The automobile exception to the warrant requirement authorized a police officer to search a backpack, left in a friend’s car because the officer had probable cause to believe the car contained an unlawful amount of marijuana.
+The automobile exception to the warrant requirement allowed a police officer to search a backpack, left in a friend's car because the officer had probable cause to believe the car contained an unlawful amount of marijuana.

 Because the officer had probable cause to search the car for an unlawful amount of marijuana, he then could legally search all compartments and containers within the car whose contents were not in plain view, including the backpack.

 The cop did not have a warrant.
 The search was based on the automobile exception to the warrant requirement.
 The trial court ruled the automobile exception authorized the search because the cop who searched had probable cause to believe the Jeep contained an unlawful amount of marijuana.

 Defendant filed an appeal on the grounds that the totality of the circumstances failed to supply the officer with “probable cause to believe there was an illegal amount of marijuana in the vehicle, as opposed to the presence of a legal amount.”

 Sergeant Hall of the Sacramento Police Department testified at the suppression hearing that he saw a Jeep parked on a curb.
 Sergeant Hall observed Mr. Moore leaning into the open front passenger door of the Jeep.
 When Sgt.
 Hall parked his patrol car behind the Jeep, Mr. Moore walked away to the middle of the park – a high-crime area.